ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - CRYPTOPP_PATH

-        For Armada37x0 only, use this parameter to point to Crypto++ source code directory.
+        Use this parameter to point to Crypto++ source code directory.
 If this option is specified then Crypto++ source code in CRYPTOPP_PATH directory will be automatically compiled.
 Crypto++ library is required for building WTP image tool.
 Either CRYPTOPP_PATH or